mjberg/reading-and-writing/_posts/2019-09-19-Funcitonal-Medicine.md

 #### An Unsolvable Issue

-After working to address a chronic health condition that has persisted the last 3 years and exhausting my known options I took a trip to the [Cleveland Clinic's center for Functional Medicine](https://my.clevelandclinic.org/departments/functional-medicine) directed by Mark Hyman to see if it might be able to help me resolve it.
+After working to address a chronic health condition that has persisted the last 3 years and exhausting my known options I took a trip to the [Cleveland Clinic's center for Functional Medicine](https://my.clevelandclinic.org/departments/functional-medicine) directed by Mark Hyman to see if they might be able to help me resolve it.

 Since I've received quite a few questions about the process and what to expect I wanted to record my experience and share relevant resources for others who may be interested or considering functional medicine in their future.